Staircase

 starting at €90.00

-The 252 steps of this staircase have witnessed millions of children's footsteps as well as echoes of gunfire and battles of life and death.
+The 252 steps of this staircase have witnessed millions of children's footsteps as well as gunfire and battles of life and death.
 For over 60 years, lighthouse keepers climbed Bengtskär's 52-meter tower to maintain the lighting equipment, lenses, and clockwork mechanism that rotated the beam of light.
 The counterweight of the mechanism alone weighed 225 kilograms!
 At its peak, the lighthouse building was home to 37 people, and nowadays thousands of visitors come there every year.

 Product: